-Due to its insidious nature, diagnosis prior to death of the bird is not always possible.
-If the bird has died, the virus can be detected in the liver, kidneys, intestines, or feces.
+Due to its insidious nature, diagnosis prior to the death of the bird is not always possible.
+If the bird has died, the virus can be detected on histopathology sections of the liver, kidneys, and intestines, or in laboratory testing of cloacal swabs or feces.
 When Pacheco's disease is diagnosed after death, which is often the case, it is extremely important to treat other exposed birds.

 How is Pacheco's disease treated?

 Since birds with Pacheco's disease often die suddenly, treatment is not usually effective.
-An antiviral drug can reduce death rates in other exposed birds; however, it is expensive and can be difficult to administer to birds.
+When there is a confirmed Pacheco’s virus death amongst an aviary or household of birds, an oral anti-herpesvirus drug may be administered to help reduce death rates in other exposed birds.

 Can Pacheco's disease be prevented?

-Some birds, such as Nanday and Patagonian Conures, carry the virus but never become ill.
-These species should be housed separately from other species of birds or consider removing them from a bird collection.
+Some birds, such as Nanday and Patagonian conures, may be carriers of the virus but never become ill.
+These species should be housed separately from other species, or you may want to consider removing them from your bird collection.
 If you have a bird that died from Pacheco's, the environment should be thoroughly disinfected and feces should be properly disposed of to prevent transmission to other birds.

-A vaccine was available; it was discontinued due the number of side effects and a few associated deaths.
+A Pacheco’s vaccine was available years ago but was discontinued due to problematic side effects and several deaths.